Metastable phase separation and information retrieval in multicomponent mixtures

 The paper is structured as follows.
 In sections \eqref{sec:thermo} to \eqref{sec:stab} we develop the thermodynamic formalism of metastable phase separation.
-Section \eqref{sec:geometry} describes metastability in multicomponent mixtures from a geometric perspective.
 Section \eqref{sec:nlin} analyzes a simple but illustrative example, binary mixtures with higher-order interactions.
-Section \eqref{sec:Hopfield} studies information processing in Hopfield liquids via target retrieval.
+Section \eqref{sec:Hopfield} investigates the retrieval of phases of prescribed compositions through nucleation in Hopfield liquids, which are a liquid analog of associative memory.
 Finally, section~\eqref{sec:disc} discusses our results in the context of existing literature.